mglodge/CORAL/README.md

     OPTOOL: Dominik, C., Min, M. & Tazaki, R. 2021, Optool, 1.9, Astrophysics Source Code Library, ascl:2104.010

     DDSCAT: Draine, B.T., & Flatau, P.J., "Discrete dipole approximation for scattering calculations", J. Opt.
 Soc.
 Am.
 A, 11, 1491-1499 (1994)

+For the FCD implementation of DDA, please also cite M. Yurkin:

+      Yurkin, M.A., Min, M. and Hoekstra, A.G., 2010.
+Application of the discrete dipole approximation to very large refractive indices: Filtered coupled dipoles revived.
+Physical Review E—Statistical, Nonlinear, and Soft Matter Physics, 82(3), p.036703.

 Although every care has been taken to benchmark the code and test it under a wide range of conditions (see attached paper for details), this code is provided without a warantee of any kind.
 The author cannot be held liable or accept any resposibility for any claim, loss